Updated on February 8th, 2023 by Felix Martinez

-Each year, we review all 57 Dividend Aristocrats.
-Next up in the 2020 edition is Archer Daniels Midland (ADM).
+Each year, we review all the Dividend Aristocrats.
+Next up is Archer Daniels Midland (ADM).

-Archer Daniels Midland has increased its dividend each year for over 30 years in a row, and in total has paid uninterrupted quarterly dividends to shareholders for 87 years.
-The company’s dividend is also currently quite safe thanks to sound business fundamentals.
+Archer Daniels Midland has increased its dividend each year for over 48 years in a row and has paid uninterrupted quarterly dividends to shareholders for nearly 90 years.
+The company’s dividend is also currently relatively safe, thanks to sound business fundamentals.

 Archer Daniels Midland was founded in 1902 when George A. Archer and John W. Daniels began a linseed-crushing business.
 In 1923, Archer-Daniels Linseed Company acquired Midland Linseed Products Company, which created Archer Daniels Midland.

-Today, it is an agricultural giant.
-Archer-Daniels-Midland operates in 160 countries and generates annual revenue above $64 billion.
+Today, it is an agricultural industry giant.
+Archer-Daniels-Midland operates in 160 countries and generates annual revenue above $85.2 billion.

 The company produces a wide range of products and services designed to meet the growing demand for food due to rising populations.